SLAVI KALOFEROV

 Aspex Gallery hosted Family Saturday events that featured interactive workshops designed around the theme of the exhibition, catering to children aged 4-10 years old.

-• The workshops were engaging and succeeded in keeping the children entertained.
+• The workshop was engaging and succeeded in keeping the children entertained.

-• With effective execution of the activities, one can learn Braille in just one Saturday.
+• Following the activities as designed, one can learn Braille in a day.

 Informal Learning